 - Explain again the methods of paying the charges.

 - Check that you are claiming any benefit or tax credit you may qualify for and support you in making any necessary arrangements.

-- Agree payments in reasonable instalments to reduce arrears and ask you to sign a repayment agreement.
+- Agree payments in reasonable instalments to reduce arrears and ask you to adhere to the agreed repayment plan.

-- Arrange for any Housing Benefit to be paid direct to Orwell – if this isn’t already happening.
+- Arrange for any housing related benefit to be paid direct to Orwell, if this isn’t already happening.

 - Your rent or accommodation charge is a priority debt and should be paid before other debts such as telephone, digital services, catalogue or credit card bills.